 Here are three precautions you can complete to keep your family safe:

-- Each house with at least one natural gas appliance, adjoined garage or fireplace requires a carbon monoxide alarm.
-You should have a detector on all levels of your residence, on top of the basement and garage.
+- Each house with at least one gas appliance, connected garage or fireplace requires a carbon monoxide alarm.
+You should have an alarm on all levels of your residence, on top of the basement and garage.
 You also should install one inside or outside of each bedroom.
-Aren’t using a carbon monoxide alarm in your home?
+Aren’t using a carbon monoxide system in your home?

-Call Neal Harris Service Experts Heating, Air Conditioning & Plumbing at 816-787-0500 to buy one.
-Ask our techs about our affordable Wi-Fi carbon monoxide alarms.
+Call Neal Harris Service Experts at 816-787-0500 to buy one.
+Ask our techs about our reasonable Wi-Fi carbon monoxide alarms.

-- If you presently have a carbon monoxide alarm, regularly check or replace the batteries.
-You should check batteries every season, and get a new alarm every three to five years.
+- If you currently have a carbon monoxide alarm, regularly check or put in new batteries.
+You should check batteries every 90 days, and replace the alarm every three to five years.

-- If your carbon monoxide sensor alerts you to danger, leave your house immediately and phone 911.
+- If your carbon monoxide sensor sounds, leave your house immediately and phone 911.

-Keep Your Family Safe with Support from Neal Harris Service Experts Heating, Air Conditioning & Plumbing
+Protect Your Loved Ones with Support from Neal Harris Service Experts

-Carbon monoxide doesn’t have to be frightening, and with the proper steps your residence can be guarded from the toxic gas.
-Take the precautions and call Neal Harris Service Experts Heating, Air Conditioning & Plumbing at 816-787-0500 to learn more.
+Carbon monoxide doesn’t have to be frightening, and with the proper steps your residence can be protected from the dangerous gas.
+Take the precautions and call Service Experts at 816-787-0500 to learn more.